yjthu/obaDIA/README.md

 ```

 ### 4. Install dependencies
-We have build a docker image with all dependencies installed for obaDIA, if you are a docker user, just get the image through command:
+We have built a docker image with all dependencies installed for obaDIA, if you are a docker user, just get the image using the following command:
 ```Bash
 docker pull yjcbscau/eomics-base:latest
 ```